| | COMPUTER-COMMUNICATIONS RESEARCH $70,170,000The FY 2003 Budget Request for the Computer-Communications

 industrial control, commerce, national defense, education, and health

+care.
 Because of the breadth of research it supports, C-CR has

 8 standing programs and also takes part in other wide-ranging priority